Gambling is more prevalent in Michigan than ever before.

 There are 23 tribal casinos across the state and three commercial casinos in Detroit.

 In December 2019, Gov. Gretchen Whitmer signed a package of gambling expansion bills into law, which made online casinos, online poker, sports betting and fantasy sports contests legal in the Great Lakes State.
+The regulated version of those gambling types launched in Michigan in early 2021.

 Gambling is designed to be a source of entertainment and fun.
 However, Michigan is serious about compulsive and problem gambling.